-“It’s like the biological basis for the Golden Role.” –Dr. Paul Zak
+“It’s like the biological basis for The Golden Rule.” –Dr. Paul Zak

-Oxytocin is incredible, because it helps to reduce physiological stress, makes us more empathic and improves immune function.
-It works like a survival mechanism—we encounter strangers every day and oxytocin helps to train our brain to know who is safe and who we should avoid.
-According to Dr. Zak, oxytocin is the key signaling molecule.
+Oxytocin is incredible, because it helps to reduce stress, makes us more empathtic, and improves immune function.
+It works like a survival mechanism.
+We encounter strangers every day, and oxytocin helps to train our brain to know who is safe and who we should avoid.
+According to Dr. Zak, oxytocin is the key signaling hormone.

 If I’m meeting new people, say at a networking event, can I use oxytocin to calm any anxieties and bond with the people I meet?

-Dr. Zak says yes!
-But the trouble is, we can’t get our own brains to make oxytocin.
-We need a social stimulus to cause it.
+Dr. Zak says, ‘Yes!’
+But the trouble is, we can’t get our brain to make oxytocin on its own.
+We need a social stimulus.

 He refers to himself as an “elevator talker.”
-This means that if he’s in an elevator with other people, he’s going to say hello.
-Some of the riders are a little freaked out by the interaction initiation, but many are pleasantly surprised at the opportunity to connect and converse.
-Dr. Zak has taken his oxytocin-boosting ways outside of the elevators to other forms of transportation.
+This means if he’s in an elevator with other people, he’s going to say hello.
+Some of the elevator passengers are a little freaked out by him initiating the interaction, but many are pleasantly surprised at the opportunity to connect and converse.
+Dr. Zak has taken his oxytocin-boosting ways outside of elevators to other forms of transportation.
 He even met his wife on an airplane after striking up a conversation!

 Dr. Zak agrees, but he hasn’t quite thought through the process in this way.
 He further explains that we need oxytocin for connection.
 It’s a life-source for our health and our happiness.
-He’s actually a huge introvert, so it’s not his nature to go gabbing to everyone he meets.
+He’s actually a huge introvert.
+So, it’s not in his nature to go gabbing to everyone he meets.
 He’s used the power of oxytocin to help him seek out others and make lasting connections.

-Action Step: For the next 7 days, strike up a conversation with one new person.
+Action Step: For the next seven days, strike up a conversation with one new person.